 Students with a temporary incapacity

-If students are unwell or are experiencing a short-term disability during an exam period and require modified arrangements, the school needs to be notified as soon as possible.
-If they can't complete their University exams for temporary health or access reasons, staff must advise the relevant school and the Exams Team immediately (except in the case of absence from an exam or illness during an exam).
-A designated room will be available for approved candidates to sit exams.
+If students are unwell or are experiencing a short-term disability during an assessment period and require modified arrangements, the school needs to be notified as soon as possible.
+If they can't complete their University assessments for temporary health or access reasons, staff must advise the relevant school and the Assessment & Progress Team immediately (except in the case of absence from an assessment or illness during an assessment).
+A designated room will be available for approved candidates to sit assessments.

-Approval is reached through a departmental recommendation to the University Examinations Officer.
-The Exams Team will advise approved candidates of the arrangements and procedures prior to the exam period.
+Approval is reached through a departmental recommendation to the University Assessment & Progress Officer.
+The Assessment & Progress Team will advise approved candidates of the arrangements and procedures prior to the assessment period.

-Where a students incapacity is of a temporary nature, the personal tutor or departmental examinations officer should obtain supporting evidence of the condition and its impact on assessment.
-If modifications to the standard examination/assessment process are necessary, the personal tutor or departmental examinations officer should make recommendations to the Exams Team, in consultation with the individual student and the external examiners.
+Where a student’s incapacity is of a temporary nature, the personal tutor or departmental examinations/assessments officer should obtain supporting evidence of the condition and its impact on assessment.
+If modifications to the standard assessment process are necessary, the personal tutor or departmental examinations/assessments officer should make recommendations to the Assessment & Progress Team, in consultation with the individual student and the external examiners.

 What do students need to do?